 Rather belatedly, as it was on the very last page of the menu which no-one would ever turn to, I discovered a whole page of healthy options, with dishes like poached salmon and chicken breast, which was a good idea but possibly needs to be flagged up for people not in the know.
 There were six wines of each colour served by the glass which is a larger-than-usual choice and much welcomed: I had a glass of Spanish rioja for £8 but there were several priced at just £4 or £5.

-Bedrooms at Lucknam Park
+Lucknam Park bedrooms

 I wimped out on the desserts – too full for anything, even turning down creme brulee and chocolate mousse – and headed to my rather lovely room.
 It had a chaise-lounge – and indeed a separate lounge – but an electric fan instead of air-conditioning, no doubt due to the age of the building.
-There was an extensive DVD library downstairs so my early night turned into a rather late one over Breakfast at Tiffanys.

-Breakfast at Lucknam Park
+Lucknam Park breakfast

 It was with a great deal of reluctance that I swept down the stairs and out of the front door towards that glorious drive for the last time – but I suspect I will be back.
 Maybe even in a smarter car…